hjicks/ga-sd/doc/10-history.md

 ---

 ## Gantt charts
-Project managment is nothing new, it even predates computers as we know today.
+Project management is nothing new, it even predates computers as we know today.
 One of earlist project management tools is *Gantt chart*, invented in *1915*.

 Gantt charts have two important properties:

-- They show **dependcies between activties**
+- They show **dependcies between activities**
 - They help **visualizing project schedule**

 > current users: Gantt charts are still used widely